Development cooperation fact sheets

 Program highlights

-- Australia's new Disability Equity and Rights Strategy will promote and support a leading role for people with disabilities and their organisations at all stages across the development program.
-An inclusive and accessible consultation process reached over 380 people and attracted 94 submissions.
-It included in-country consultations with people with lived experience and their organisations in Laos, The Philippines, Indonesia, Fiji, PNG, Kiribati, and Samoa.
-The strategy will launch in 2024.
+- Australia’s new International Disability Equity and Rights Strategy commits us to integrating disability equity across our international engagement on foreign policy, international development, trade policy, humanitarian assistance and climate action.
+An inclusive and accessible consultation process reached nearly 400 people and received 94 submissions.
+It included in-country consultations with people with disability and their representative organisations in Laos, The Philippines, Indonesia, Fiji, PNG, Kiribati, and Samoa.

 - Phase 2 of the Australia-Cambodia Cooperation for Equitable Sustainable Services program has commenced.
 ACCESS 2 supports people with disabilities access quality, integrated services that respond to their needs.
 Representative organisations participate in disability policy development and planning, leading to improved outcomes for people with disabilities.